 Check for incompatible parameters

-The incompatible parameters error occurs when the value of a memory-related parameter, such as shared_buffer or work_memory, is too high for your configuration.
+The "incompatible parameters" error occurs when the value of a memory-related parameter, such as shared_buffer or work_memory, is too high for your configuration.
 This error causes the upgrade script to fail.
-To resolve the issue, reduce the values of these parameters, and then re-run the upgrade.
+To resolve the issue, reduce the values of the parameters, and then perform the upgrade again.

 Update your extensions before you upgrade

 Major version upgrades don't upgrade PostgreSQL extensions.
-If you don't update the extensions before a major version upgrade, then you receive an error in the pg_upgrade.log file similar to the following example:
+If you don't update the extensions before a major version upgrade, then you might receive the following error message in the pg_upgrade.log file:

 "The Logs indicates that the RDS instance ''abcd'' has older version of PostGIS extension or its dependent extensions (address_standardizer,address_standardizer_data_us, postgis_tiger_geocoder, postgis_topology, postgis_raster) installed as against the current version required for the upgrade."